aws/aws-mwaa-local-runner/README.md

 The following section contains errors you may encounter when using the Docker container image in this repository.

-### My environment is not starting - process failed with dag_stats_table already exists
+### My environment is not starting

 - If you encountered [the following error](https://issues.apache.org/jira/browse/AIRFLOW-3678): `process fails with "dag_stats_table already exists"`, you'll need to reset your database using the following command:

 ```bash
 ./mwaa-local-env reset-db
 ```

+- If you are moving from an older version of local-runner you may need to run the above reset-db command, or delete your `./db-data` folder.
+Note, too, that newer Airflow versions have newer provider packages, which may require updating your DAG code.

 ### Fernet Key InvalidToken